sv-giampa/dev/README.md

 # Python and Java development image
 Base image for Python and Java software development.

-Based on Ubuntu base Docker image, I built this image for use in my development projects.
+Based on Ubuntu base Docker image, I built this image for using in my development projects.

+This README collects some general notes to deal with some needs that I encountered in my projects.

 # Delivered software
 This image delivers some software useful for development of Java and Python projects.